 Our comitted staff is counting more than 100 members, including six professors, consultants, doctors, molecular biologists, researchers, bioinformaticians, medical technologists and students.

 MOMA collaborates with leading laboratories worldwide, especially in clinical translational studies.

 MOMA houses a wide range of state-of-the-art laboratory equipment.

-We receive substantial research fundings from eg The Danish Cancer Society, The Innovation Fund Denmark , The Lundbeck Foundation, The Independent Research Fund Danmark, Novo Nordisk Foundation and many other funds.
+We receive substantial research fundings from more than 50 funds including The Danish Cancer Society, The Innovation Fund Denmark , The Lundbeck Foundation, The Independent Research Fund Danmark, Novo Nordisk Foundation, Neye Foundation and many others.